camilomartine/OIM7502_F25/README.md

-# Learning Python in Babson
+# Learning Python in Babson.

 This repository contains my Python learning materials and projects from Babson College.